brandonbothell/popyt/README.md

 ```

 Note: This wrapper does not implement every feature of the YouTube API.
 With a single developer working on it, there just isn't time for everything to be implemented.
 Some of the objectively most-important features have been added.
 The limits imposed by the wrapper are not imposed by YouTube.

+# Development
+## Before committing:

+* Run TSLint.
+* Run `npm run coverage` to check if you've added enough tests.
+It should display 100% statement, line, and branch coverage.
+* Run `yarn test` or `npm run test` and make sure that every test passes.